rob-luke/MinMaxFilter.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/codles/MinMaxFilter.jl/badge.png?branch=master)](https://coveralls.io/r/codles/MinMaxFilter.jl?branch=master)

+# This code has been merged in to [Images.jl](https://github.com/timholy/Images.jl)

+It only remains here for historical reasons.
+Please use Images.jl

 ## Overview

 The filter computes the minima and/or maxima of an array over sliding window with a given size.